heathermiller/wwwcurryon/2019/sessions/the-correct-cloud-logic-and-languages.md

 ### Abstract

 What do the topics of data center configuration, device drivers, cryptography, message parsers and protocols have in common?
 In  three words: logic and languages!
-In this talk, I’ll describe how Microsoft Research has developed and applied logic engines, such as Z3, and new languages, such as IVy and F*, to the specification, proof and testing of critical subsystems of Microsoft Azure.
-F*, Ivy, and Z3 are all open source technologies.
+In this talk, I’ll describe how Microsoft Research has developed and applied logic engines, such as Z3, and new languages, such as Ivy and F\*, to the specification, proof and testing of critical subsystems of Microsoft Azure.
+F\*, Ivy, and Z3 are all open source technologies.

 ### Bio